 We are now in the bang middle of the pandemic.
 While the disease rages, people and businesses are running out of patience and runway – lockdowns cannot hold for extended periods.

-Table placements and Social Distancing:
+Table Placements And Social Distancing:

 Restaurants around the world are coming up with new ways to enforce social distancing within their premises.

-Restaurant all across the globe are using mannequins and blow-up dolls to fill empty tables and get rid of the deserted/dystopian feel.
+Restaurants all across the globe are using mannequins and blow-up dolls to fill empty tables and get rid of the deserted/dystopian feel.

 - Cafe Central Coffeehouse in Vienna, Austria